brianrisk/SYNTHBLAST-threejs-game/ideas.md

 * ensure at least one pad per level

 ## Dev Items
-* health bars decrement from left to right
 * leader board
 * loading screen
 * restart at end of game
-* enemies explode into coins
 * [optimize for fullscreen](http://www.onlywebpro.com/2015/07/19/optimizing-full-screen-mobile-web-app-for-ios/)
 * levels are hours of the day:  Dusk until dawn.  "rest" every 10 levels. level 1.
 7PM.
 Sky changes; sun position.
 * yellow flash or something when going over point pad
 * make guns things you can pick up
 * [see where blasts hit buildings](https://stackoverflow.com/questions/11586527/converting-world-coordinates-to-screen-coordinates-in-three-js-using-projection)
-* no buildings for first level.
 * reward text like: "Legendary!" or "combo!"

 ### ship upgrades: